NarimanN2/openai-playground/ai-stock-analysis/README.md

 # AI Stock Analysis
-An AI Agent to Analyze Stocks Using ChatGPT, PydanticAI, and Streamlit.
+An AI agent to analyze stocks using ChatGPT, PydanticAI, and Streamlit.

 You can watch the video on how it was built on my [YouTube](https://youtu.be/aZtfTrlZ4sA).